berwinlan/complexity-p2-network-security/reports/final_report.md

 In our replication, we tested out the random walk and random waypoint movements.
 We successfully replicated the general shapes of each curve, and we see that like the original experiment, the malware spreads extremely quickly with the random waypoint and much slower with the random walk.
 Our results of the replication are below:

 ![](img/replication.png)
-**Figure 2:** Spread of malware over time, where each 1000 ticks corresponds to one hour.
-Similar to the paper, each travel method eventually hits the carrying capacity of 15 squads, which is the number of squads initialized.
+**Figure 2:** Spread of malware over time, where each 300 ticks corresponds to one hour.
+Similar to the paper, each travel method eventually infects every squad.

 Based on our results, we found that the random waypoint movement causes malware to spread more rapidly than the random walk movement.
 Although agents’ maximum step size is the same in all of the movement patterns, the agents end up interacting more with each other when they are moving to random waypoints.